jaegdi/kpasscli/README.md

 ## Password retrieval methods
 take care, this can be unsecure if you not protect the password file or the executable properly

+To create a example config file, kpasscli can be executed with parameter  -createConfig

 ## ENVIRONMENT VARIABLES
 ###    KPASSCLI_KDBPATH